 Fuji Apple Information

 Fresh, crunchy, sweet/tart apples are one of life’s simple pleasures.
 Fuji apple trees produce perfectly balanced fruits that remain fresh tasting for a long time.
-Fujis are warm climate apples but are considered hardy down to United States Department of Agriculture zone 4 and up to 8.
+Fujis are warm climate apples but are considered hardy down to USDA zone 4 and up to 8.
 Some tips on how to grow Fujis will have you picking these sugary fruits right from your backyard tree.

 How to Grow Fujis